 Most late model cars and trucks have no throttle cable.
 A small electric motor is used to operate the throttle using inputs from position sensors on the gas pedal.
 When the gas pedal is depressed, the electrical resistance of the potentiometers inside the pedal sensors change.
 The control module notes the change in position and commands the throttle to open.
 A pair of throttle position sensors on the throttle shaft note the change in throttle position and provide feedback signals to the control module so the module knows the exact position of the throttle and that everything is working correctly.

-The classic symptom of a defective or misadjusted TPS is hesitation or stumble during acceleration (in other words, the same symptoms a bad accelerator pump would produce).
+The classic symptom of a defective or misadjusted contact style TPS sensor is hesitation or stumble during acceleration (in other words, the same symptoms a bad accelerator pump would produce).
 The fuel mixture leans out because the computer doesn't receive the right signal telling it to add fuel as the throttle opens.
 The oxygen sensor feedback circuit will eventually provide the necessary information, but not quickly enough to prevent the engine from stumbling.

 Throttle position sensors typically experience the most wear in the position just above idle, since this is the throttle's position for most driving.
 A worn sensor may cause a skip or drop in the reading when the throttle opens, causing a momentary loss of input to the PCM.
 The result is usually a hesitation or stumble because the PCM fails to provide the necessary fuel enrichment.